|

 While bipolar disorder likely isn’t caused by external factors such as stress and trauma, these factors can trigger manic or depressive periods in those with this condition.

 Living in a home in which one or both parents have unmanaged bipolar disorder is a highly stressful environment, particularly for a child whose emotional development hinges on feeling safe and secure.
-These environmental factors, along with the child’s increased risk of developing bipolar due to genetics, may trigger manic and depressive episodes.
+These environmental factors, along with the child’s increased risk of developing bipolar disorder due to genetics, may trigger manic and depressive episodes.

-Treating Bipolar Disorder
+How To Treat Bipolar Disorder

 Bipolar disorder is complicated, and it’s best to seek treatment from a mental health professional who specializes in mood disorders.
 Depending on where an individual obtains care, they may have a treatment team with a psychologist, a psychiatric nurse, and a social worker.